lamastex/spark-trend-calculus/README.md

 The first observation is that oil and gas does not seem to be a single market, but multiple.
 I'm not an expert, but I know at least 3 indices for benchmarking crude oil

-- WTI: Refers to oil extracted from wells in the U.S. and sent via pipeline to Cushing, Oklahoma
+- **WTI**: Refers to oil extracted from wells in the U.S. and sent via pipeline to Cushing, Oklahoma
-- BRENT: Produced by various entities in the north sea
+- **BRENT**: Produced by various entities in the north sea
-- OPEC: Produced by member of the OPEC (Algeria, Angola, Ecuador, Gabon, Iran, Irak, Kuwait, Libya, Nigeria, etc..)
+- **OPEC**: Produced by member of the OPEC (Algeria, Angola, Ecuador, Gabon, Iran, Irak, Kuwait, Libya, Nigeria, etc..)

 ![crude_oil_globe](/images/crude_oil_globe.jpg)

-This graph could show these markets as well defined communities (US + Russia, Europe + MiddleEast)

-The fact that goodluck Jonhattan and muhammadu buhari (former and actual president of Nigeria) are "close" to Angela Merkel, David Cameron and Francois Hollande could confirm this theory.
+It seems that those defined communities (US + Russia, Europe + MiddleEast, etc.) could be a direct observable of those different markets.
+The fact that goodluck Jonhattan and muhammadu buhari (former and actual president of Nigeria) are "close" to Angela Merkel, David Cameron and Francois Hollande confirms this theory (Nigeria is part of OPEC).

-## DETECTING TRENDS IN OIL AND GAS
+<a name="INFERENCE"></a>
+## Detecting trends in the oil and gas market

-Now the last bit to get a successful startup.
-We've been able to extract major news articles around OIL and GAS, we know the group of people connected together, and we potentially extracted the different markets these players are dealing with, it is time to enter to the heart of the subject and look at crude oil price.
-I use the provided brent data from QUANDL and try to detect trends.
+Now comes the last bit to get a successful startup.

+We've been able to extract major news articles around oil and gas, we know the group of people connected together, the different markets these influencers are dealing with, it is time to enter to the heart of the subject and look at crude oil price.

+I use the brent index provided by [QUANDL](https://www.quandl.com/collections/markets/crude-oil).

+![BRENT1](/images/brent.png)

-The technique I am using is TrendCalculus. https://bitbucket.org/bytesumo/trendcalculus-public
+The technique I am using to detect trends was invented from a friend of mine -  [TrendCalculus](https://bitbucket.org/bytesumo/trendcalculus-public).

 The concept is to find all the highs and lows in my timeseries data, finding the highest high and lowest low in each moving window.
-For that purpose, I use a window of a 30 days, expecting to find all highs and lows occurring between 2014 and 2017, transforming that time series as a series of trends.
+I use a window of a 30 days, expecting to find 36 highs and lows occurring between 2014 and 2017, transforming a raw series into a series of trends.

-![BRENT1](/images/brent.png)

-Once the trends are identified, I extract the reversals, i.e. the highest high or lowest low that were observed before the trend flip (from rising to decreasing).
-I report few dates below
+Once the trends are identified, I extract the reversals, i.e. the highest high and lowest low that were observed before a flip of a trend (from rising to falling).
+I report few dates below.

 ```
 +-----+--------------------+-----+